Every Day I Bear Witness to the Birth of a Thousand Suns, installation view

 Fuchsia, detail

-Fuchsia is the first painting to be shown from a new series of figures subject to various states - overwhelm, anxiety, focus, wonder etc. All these states-I go through, and painting, is something I use to absorb, regulate, witness, and celebrate these different capacities.
+Fuchsia is the first painting to be shown from a new series of figures experiencing various states - overwhelm, anxiety, laser-focused tuned-in-ness, vast expansive wonder, etc. All these states - I go through, and painting, is something I use to absorb, regulate, witness, and ultimately celebrate these different capacities.

-I have been training LoRA models on my paintings... witnessing the intensity in the results, world after world blossoming out of the latent ganzfeld noise, the deep space and the raw computing power of it.
-I can get far outside myself, and yet, I still feel tethered.
+I have been training LoRA models on my paintings... witnessing the intensity in the results, world after world blossoming out of the latent ganzfeld noise, the deep space and the raw scope and the computing power of it.
+I can get far far outside myself, and yet, I still feel tethered.
 I'm trying to get that into my painting... somehow.
+I need to get out of my own way somehow.
+I am learning more about my Virgo Moon.

-It's all textures, collapsing and reconstituting.
+Stable Diffusion - it's all textures, powerfully - breezily - collapsing and reconstituting.
 Painting can be exciting like this, but its slower, always slowing.
-There's this idea that painting can act as a de-noiser.
-Like the process of generating an image in Stable Diffusion, after a certain point, the painting undergoes a fresh noising and something new emerges.
+The way i do it, anyway.
+There's this metaphor idea that painting can act as a de-noiser.
+This is similar to the literal process of Stable Diffusions image work - after a certain point, the painting undergoes a fresh noising and something new emerges.